noah-nuebling/notes-public/mmf/MMF - Update Checklist - Template.md

 Pushing an update, Make push ready, publishing, releasing, publishing routine

 The template: [[MMF - Update Checklist - Template]]

 > [!info]
+>  On Feb 17 2025 I copied this note from Obsidian into the mac-mouse-fix GitHub repo.
+Not sure if I'll keep updating this version or the GitHub one.
+(Update: See [Jun 7 2025] above.)
+>  I also `redacted` any sensitive info before publishing.

+> [!info]
 > When moving to Obsidian I couldn't find this note at first.
 Searched forever.
 Turns out it's because NotePlan displays notes based on note title, and Obsidian displays them based on filename.
 Also, NotePlan uses the **initial title** of the note as filename.
 When you update the title of the note in NotePlan, the filename doesn't change - keep this in mind when searching for notes in the future.